Best PRS Electric Guitar Under $2000 (our top pick)

 Price Guide for the S2 and SE Hollowbody

 This section has live pricing tables for both the S2 and SE Hollowbody from PRS.
-It covers several of the biggest retailers, while everything is updated in real time.
 Always keep in mind that pricing and availability tend to be somewhat fickle, depending on where and when you look.

 Features we like about the S2 and SE Hollowbody